Board of Directors

 David Peattie, Chief Executive Officer

 David Peattie is Fairfield’s Chief Executive Officer.
 Prior to joining Fairfield in 2013, David fostered a successful career with BP where he started in 1979 as a petroleum engineer.
 He went on to work in a number of technical positions in the North Sea, China, Australia and Papua New Guinea before occupying a variety of roles including commercial analyst in BP Exploration’s offices in London and Business Unit Leader of the Algeria/Southern Europe Gas Business.
 He subsequently spent a period running the office of Lord Browne, BP’s former CEO then went on to act as Head of Investor Relations, leading teams across London, Frankfurt and New York.
 During his last 10 years with BP David held a number of senior management positions including Group Vice President and Executive Committee member of BP’s Petrochemicals business, Group Vice President for Group Planning, Group Vice President and operational deputy to the E&P CEO, and latterly Head of BP Russia responsible for BP’s interests in TNK-BP as well as its businesses in the Russian Arctic and Sakhalin.
-He is currently on the board of TNK-BP.
+He was BP’s lead Director on the board of TNK-BP.
 David has a B.Sc (Hons.) degree and is a Chartered Engineer and Member of the Institute of Materials, Minerals and Mining.

 Ian Sharp, Chief Operating Officer